Hoyasumii/bee-movie/README.md

 How many sugars?

 Just one.
-I try no
+I try not